Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

 Video editing is complicated, and not everyone has the time or patience to sit down and develop the skill.
 Magisto is for those folks.
 The app takes your video clip, uploads it to someplace remote, applies a few timely edits, inserts music and extra visuals, then produces a file you can share on your social networks.

-Magisto isn’t an app you will turn to for professional work, but it can take a few awkward recordings and disconnected photographs of your niece’s graduation and turn them into something awesome.
+Magisto isn’t an app you’d turn to for professional work, but it can take a few awkward recordings and disconnected photographs of your niece’s graduation and turn them into something awesome.
 Share it for a few giggles without devoting too much time.

-Whether you’re producing casual videos for the family or making touch-ups to a clip you’re going to throw on the web for work, there’s an Android app that can get the job done.
-Just be patient, as things may take a bit longer than they would on larger, more powerful machines.
-Still, video editing has come a long way since Android’s earlier years.
+Whether you’re producing casual videos for the family or making touch-ups to a clip you’re going to throw on the web for work, there’s a video editor for Android that can get the job done.
+Just be patient, as the process may take a bit longer than it would on larger, more powerful machines.